migalmoreno/nx-router/README.md

                         :redirect
                         '(("https://\\1.acme.org/\\2" . ".*/p/(\\w+)/(.*)")))))))

 The first router specifies a redirect so that any route of <https://example.org> that doesn't match the regexps `.*/$` or `.*/wiki$` will get redirected to <https://acme.org/example>.
-The second router sets a block-list for the router if its route matches the `.*/factory` PCRE and adds an `instances-builder` which will fetch a list of routes and append them to the router's.
+The second router sets a block-list for the router if its route matches the `.*/factory` PCRE and adds a `routes-builder` which will fetch a list of routes and append them to the router's.
 Note that the second router has a `name` slot, which will allow subsequent routers to inherit the parent-class slots.
 The third router instructs a resource to be opened upon route activation, and the fourth router uses regexp interpolation to redirect the `.*/p/(\\w+)/(.*)` regexp to `https://\\1.acme.org/\\2`, where `\\1` and `\\2` will be replaced with the corresponding capture groups.

 All routers derive from a `router` parent class that holds common router settings:

 -   **`name`:** a symbol for the name of the router which allows for router composition.
 -   **`route`:** the route to match for `router` activation, akin to the predicates used in Nyxt `auto-rules`.
 One of `match-domain`, `match-host`, `match-regex`, `match-port`, a user-defined function, or a PCRE.
--   **`instances-builder`:** this takes an `instances-builder` object, which in turn takes a source to retrieve instances from and a builder which assembles them into a list.
+-   **`routes-builder`:** this takes a `routes-builder` object, which in turn takes a source to retrieve routes from and a builder which assembles them into a list.
 -   **`toplevel-p` (default: `t`):** whether the router is meant to process only top-level requests.

 Do note the WebkitGTK renderer poses some limitations with requests.
 For example, some of them might not get processed because click events are obscured, and `iframes` cannot be redirected at all.
 To alleviate this, you can control whether only top-level requests should be processed .
 If you want all requests to be processed, including non top-level ones, for all routers by default you can configure the `router` user-class like this: